OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 ## Artifact Template

-An (deployment) artifact is a conditional element, thus, variability conditions and other options can be assigned.
+A (deployment) artifact is a conditional element, thus, variability conditions and other options can be assigned.
 These conditions must hold otherwise the respective artifact is not present.
 An artifact can also hold conditional properties.